njs-guy/rift-astro/README.md

 ## Building

 1. Clone this repo.
 Usually with `git clone https://github.com/njs-guy/rift-astro.git`.
-2. Run `yarn` to install dependencies.
+2. Run `pnpm i` to install dependencies.
-3. Run `yarn dev` to start the development server.
+3. Run `pnpm dev` to start the development server.
-4. Run `yarn build` to export the site and run `yarn preview` to test the build.
+4. Run `pnpm build` to export the site and run `pnpm preview` to test the build.

 ## Roadmap